 In 1996, when Congress restricted the ability of Legal Services to handle class actions and other cases for the poor, Gordon joined Michele Johnson in co-founding TJC.
-He served as the executive director until 2014, when he stepped down to return to the full time practice of law as a TJC staff attorney.
+He served as the executive director until 2014, when he stepped down to return to the fulltime practice of law as a TJC staff attorney.
 At present, his advocacy is focused primarily on achieving access to health care for the poor and uninsured.

-Social Welfare, the ACLU of Tennessee, the Tennessee Primary Care Association, Families USA Foundation, the National Legal Aid and Defender Association, the Tennessee Bar Association, the Nashville Bar Association and the Metropolitan Nashville Human Relations Commission.
+Social Welfare, the ACLU of Tennessee, the Tennessee Primary Care Association, Families USA Foundation, Tennessee Bar Association, the Tennessee Women’s Political Collaborative, the Tennessee Chapter of the National Alliance on Mental Illness, the Nashville Bar Association and the Metropolitan Nashville Human Relations Commission.

 Gordon is thankful for his family, whose sacrifices and support have sustained him and his work.
 He is also grateful to his colleagues and to TJC’s inspiring clients.
 “I get to work each day with colleagues of exceptional compassion, dedication and skill,” Gordon says of his work.
 “We serve families who, in the midst of poverty, misfortune and injustice, inspire us with their courage and generosity of spirit.
 Working through the law, we have a chance to make a huge difference in their lives.
 And by ‘speaking truth to power’ on their behalf — compelling powerful government and corporate institutions to respect the legal rights of the powerless and the poor — TJC is working to fulfill our nation’s pledge of Equal Justice for All.
 To get to work for such people and ideals is a privilege.”